robtweed/ewd-qoper8/guide.md

 qx.handleMessage(req, res);
 ```

-This example is using the same worker module as before, so it should just echo back the request generated by ewd-qoper8-express’s handleMessage method.
+This example is using the same worker module as before, so it should just echo back the request generated by ewd-qoper8-express's handleMessage method.

-Start up the express2.js example and try POST’ing the same request as before.
+Start up the express2.js example and try POST'ing the same request as before.
 You should get a response back such as this:
 ```
 {
  "youSent": {